hawaiidatascience/metaflowmics/Pipeline-16S/README.md

 **Rare sequences filter**:
 OTU with a total abundance of {2} or below are discarded.

+**Consensus classification and representative sequences extraction** Using the remaining sequences, we choose a representative sequence for each OTU cluster as the most abundant sequence in the cluster.
+For each taxonomic rank, OTU's taxonomy is assigned as the majority vote in the OTU cluster.
+If the consensus vote is lower than 51%, no taxonomy is assigned at the given rank.

 **Summaries**:
 - (samples x pipeline steps) table with the number of remaining sequences in each sample at each step
 - Figures
+  - (top OTUs x samples) bi-clustered heatmap with phylum, class and order information.
+  - scatter plot of OTUs abundance vs prevalence, one facet per phylum.
+  - scatter plot of OTUs abundance vs prevalence for proteobacteria, one facet per class.
+  - barplot of relative taxonomy composition at Phylum level for each sample.
+In a metadata table is provided, this plots represents the composition for each level of the provided factor.

 **Postprocessing**:
 For each clustering thresho, we compute alpha and beta diversity metrics (see [mothur calculators](https://www.mothur.org/wiki/Calculators) for a full description of these acronyms)
 - Alpha diversity: `nseqs`, `sobs`, `chao`, `shannon`, `shannoneven`
-- Beta diversity: `braycurtis`, `thetayc`, `sharedsobs`, `sharedchao`
+- Beta diversity: `braycurtis`, `thetayc`, `sharedsobs`, `sharedchao` In addition, we compute the phylogenetic tree using [FastTree](http://www.microbesonline.org/fasttree/) and compute the UniFrac distances using the R's [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html) package implementing the [Fast UniFrac](https://www.ncbi.nlm.nih.gov/pubmed/19710709) algorithm.